Moxeja/UniversalUPnP/README.md

  ```
  The built file will be in the UniversalUPnP/target folder.

- Alternatively, add the project as a Maven project to an IDE, and build with the package goal.
+ Alternatively, add the project as a Maven project to an IDE, and build with the "package" goal.